thomashoullier/bnd-pkg-merge/README.md

 The full proof of why the boundary package-merge works can be understood by reading just [2] and [1], preferably in this order.
-This is for readers already familiar with the Huffman encoding problem, on which you will otherwise find many resources online (sadly accompanied by the naive unefficient implementation from the original paper!).
+This is for readers already familiar with the Huffman encoding problem, on which you will otherwise find many resources online (sadly accompanied by the naive inefficient implementation from the original paper!).

 Historically, algorithms for length-limited Huffman encoding existed but with